 Sister state relations

-Victoria has sister state relations with the Aichi Prefecture, Japan; the Jiangsu Province, People's Republic of China; and Busan City, Republic of Korea (South Korea).
+Victoria has sister state relations with the Aichi Prefecture, Japan; the Jiangsu Province and the Sichuan Province, People's Republic of China; and Busan City, Republic of Korea (South Korea).
 The Victorian Parliament participates in activities, such as visit exchanges, that take place as part of the sister state program.

 Commonwealth Parliamentary Association